 It is a cute dog, much like a stuffed animal, with a slightly pointed muzzle and round dark eyes.

-The price of a Bichon Frise puppy is in the middle range (ranging from £1200 to £2000).
-Buying a puppy only from reputable breeders who test their breeding stock considering the particular pathology of patella luxation and various eye diseases is advisable.
+The price of a Bichon Frise puppy is in the middle range (between £ 1200 and £2000).
+Buying a puppy only from reputable breeders who test their breeding stock is advisable, considering the particular pathology of patella luxation and various eye diseases.

 The daily feed intake is minimal, but the feed must be of the highest quality.
 Grooming does not affect the budget as it is simple and can be done directly by the owner.